LLnCSoftware/mserve/README.md

 - **When you think you are in a situation where you want to avoid big “forklift” upgrades**
   *Consider option:* Incrementally adding mid-range servers behind a load balancer, rather than purchasing a single high-end box.

+  Question: What is a "forklift" upgrade and why would adding mid-range servers "behind a load balancer" be better than a single high-end box?

 - **When you think you are in a situation where you anticipate new data distribution patterns (e.g., time-partitioned data)**
   *Consider option:* Let the load balancer direct queries to nodes specialized in different time ranges or data types.

+  Question: "data distribution patterns" would be good, why?
+If this is a given then everything else is clear to me.

 - **When you think you are in a situation where you might add specialized infrastructure in the future**
   *Consider option:* Designing a flexible load-balancing layer that can incorporate new hardware without major architectural changes.

+  Question: I don't really understand this.
+It feels very broad Is the idea that the load balancer could accommodate servers in a "hardware agnostic" way or... without... well... what kind of architectural changes would need to be made otherwise?

 - **When you think you are in a situation where you need to adapt quickly to changing traffic patterns**
   *Consider option:* An auto-scaling approach with a load balancer that spins up or down additional servers based on real-time metrics.

+  Question: Why is this beneficial?
+If you have X servers, why not just keep X servers running all the time?
+Does "spinning them down" save compute or energy or something?
+Why wouldn't you just be capable of accommodating max capacity at all times?

 ### Improved Availability